-Sunday services at our church are powerful, positive and fun!
-You’ll experience great music, friendly people, and the practical messages you hear will help you deal with the real life issues facing you during the week.
+Sunday services at our church are powerful, positive, and fun!
+You’ll experience great music, friendly people, and the practical messages you hear will help you deal with the real-life issues facing you during the week.

-Inner Journey Gift & Bookstore provides one-stop shopping for all your gift and reading needs.
+Inner Journey Gifts & Bookstore provides one-stop shopping for all your gift and reading needs.
 Whether you are looking for the perfect gift for a birthday celebration or a large selection of spiritual, metaphysical and inspirational books, you won’t leave disappointed.

 At the Sunday, May 15th, 11:00 am in-person service and YouTube service, we will look at Unity’s Third Principle.

 “The Third Unity Principle says that we create our experiences through thinking.
 Everything in the manifest realm had its beginning in thought.
 So what we are thinking really matters,” Rev. Dr. Rick Belous notes.

 This Sunday’s message is part of a six-part series on Unity’s key principles.
 Spirit Circles are now exploring these life-changing concepts.
 To be a part of a Spirit Circle click here.